kerezsiz42/scanner-operator2/README.md

 kubectl run -it grype --image=anchore/grype -- python # Downloads vulnerability db again
 ```

-Upon further inspection we can see that grype does provide a way to manage its database through subcommands, so this might be an additional responsibility that our operator could be in charge of, but then it might be a better solution to avoid running jobs concurrently.
-Doing it that way makes throttling unnecessary, because not putting too much processing load on the cluster is also an important aspect of our goal.
+Upon further inspection, we can see that Grype does provide a way to manage its database through subcommands, so this might be an additional responsibility that our operator could take on.
+However, it may be a better solution to avoid running jobs concurrently.
+Doing it this way makes throttling unnecessary, as not putting too much processing load on the cluster is also an important aspect of our goal.

 ### OpenAPI and REST

-REST stands for respresentation state transfer and is a set of architectural constraints that makes the job of designers, developers and users of an application programming interface easier by providing a few loose rules to follow.
-RESTful systems are stateless, cacheable, have a layered structure and when paired with client applications their inner workings are entirely decoupled.
+REST stands for Representational State Transfer and is a set of architectural constraints that makes the job of designers, developers, and users of an application programming interface easier by providing a few loose rules to follow.
+RESTful systems are stateless, cacheable, have a layered structure, and, when paired with client applications, their inner workings are entirely decoupled.

-In order to comply with today's standards we implement the Backend API using [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen/) which is a tool that allows us to generate boilerplate go code out of an OpenAPI 3.0 definition (here `oapi_definition.yaml`).
-This way we can spend more time developing our business logic.
+To comply with today's standards, we implement the Backend API using [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen/), which is a tool that allows us to generate boilerplate Go code from an OpenAPI 3.0 definition (here `oapi_definition.yaml`).
+This way, we can spend more time developing our business logic.

-There also exists a client-side code generator for Typescript ([openapi-ts](https://openapi-ts.dev/introduction)) along with a matching HTTP client, but since the API will be very simple, we will only install the code generator to automatically generate the reponse objects for us that we can later arbitrarily place anywhere.
+There is also a client-side code generator for TypeScript ([openapi-ts](https://openapi-ts.dev/introduction)) along with a matching HTTP client, but since the API will be very simple, we will only install the code generator to automatically generate the response objects for us, which we can later place anywhere as needed.

 ```sh
 npm i openapi-typescript
 ```

-After installing the new package we can set up an npm script so that we do not have to remember the command every time:
+After installing the new package we can set up an npm script, so that we do not have to remember the command every time:

 ```json
 // package.json